Saltar al contenido principal

 ¿Existe un conjunto\(A \subset \mathbb{R}\) para el cual\(\aleph_{0}<|A|<2^{\aleph_{0}} ?\) (Antes de trabajar demasiado tiempo en este problema, es posible que desee leer sobre la hipótesis del continum de Cantor.)

-This page titled 3.3: Conjuntos de potencia is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.3: Conjuntos de potencia is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform.